taylormck/resume/resume.typ

   institution: "Bazaarvoice",
   location: "Austin, Texas, USA",
 )[
-  - Developed 3rd-party application to display ratings and reviews for retail clients.
-Served over 400 million unique visitors per month.
-Built using a combination of Backbone and jQuery, with strict requirements for performance and user experience.
+  - Developed and maintained a high-traffic, third-party ratings and reviews application using Backbone.js and jQuery, serving over 400 million unique visitors monthly with strict performance budgets.
-  - Revamped accessibility support to meet the WCAG 2.0 standard.
-  - Redesigned the build system for the application to scale better with growing client and site numbers.
+  - Spearheaded an accessibility overhaul to achieve WCAG 2.0 compliance, expanding market reach and improving usability for all users, while also protecting clients from legal liability.
-  - Build time was reduced from hours to under 10 minutes.
+  - Redesigned and optimized the legacy build system, reducing build times from several hours to under 10 minutes and improving CI/CD efficiency for hundreds of client sites.
-  - Led the Client Satisfaction team.
-Developed new company processes to quickly triage tickets and route them to the appropriate teams.
-Developed runbooks for common issues and trained support teams to resolve issues independently.
+  - Led the Client Satisfaction team: implemented new triage processes and created detailed runbooks, decreasing ticket resolution time and enabling support to independently resolve over 50% of common issues.
-  - Debugged client code on live sites and worked directly with clients to resolve urgent issues.
+  - Debugged and fixed critical client-side issues on live production sites, working direction with enterprise clients to resolve urgent problems and maintain SLA compliance.
-  - Worked on the Incubator team, which built prototype applications meant to suppliment the primary Ratings & Reviews application.
-Prototyped multilple applications that became new products, services, and internal tools.
-  - Trained and led international team of engineers to take over several applications.
 ]

 = Education